 A former soldier that became a man of the (wrong) cloth once he came to Arakawa.
 He constantly carries all manner of guns with him and clearly still holds a military mindset.
 He provides church services under the bridge.

-- A Father to His Men: He used to be in the military, and it is implied he was seen as such in his own squad (and that is also recurrent with the Arakawa's community).
+- A Father to His Men: He used to be in the military, and it is implied he was seen as such in his own squad (and that is also recurrent with the rest of Arakawa's community).

 - High-Pressure Blood: When he isn't capable of taking Maria's insults, blood comes out from his face's scar.

 - Huge Guy, Tiny Girl: He is the tallest man of the Arakawa's community, so he is seen as a Huge Guy to every woman of the village (with noticeable exception to Amazoness).

 - Living Lie Detector: He was in the military, so he can easily react towards anyone who may be lying in front of him.

 - Love at First Punch: He met Maria in the middle of a battlefield when she used one of her attacks to leave him bald.
 He immediately fell head over heels in love of her.

 - Mad Bomber: Has an obsession of throwing grenades everywhere, due to his paranoia of being suddenly attacked by an enemy.

-- Nun Too Holy: He takes seriously his position as a nun, although he is a paranoid soldier who threats the Arakawa's community by the gun.
+- Nun Too Holy: Sister takes seriously his position as a nun, although he is a paranoid soldier who threats the Arakawa's community by the gun.

 - One-Man Army: He is huge, he has a military's past, and is well trained in the arts of camouflage and weaponry.
 The Mayor knows that he is a good person capable of his job, though.

 - Only Known by Their Nickname: He is only known as "Sister", and nothing else more.

 - Perpetual Frowner: He rarely is seen with a smile on his face, due to his military's training.

-- Person of Mass Destruction: He is, perhaps, the most dangerous person in the Arakawa's village, as he is a former soldier who is illegally residing in the Arakawa's riverbank and (probably) Japan.
+- Person of Mass Destruction: Sister is, perhaps, the most dangerous person in the Arakawa's village, as he is a former soldier who is illegally residing in the Arakawa's riverbank and (probably) Japan.